 NACo’s online interactive County Explorer tool is an excellent source of data on every county, parish and borough in America.
 It includes county and state-specific profiles on issues such as transportation infrastructure, public lands and forest management, community development and others.

 A great way to educate residents about county services is inviting them to visit county facilities for an open house or public tour.
+While maintaining social distancing prevents in-person conveninings, use technology to open your county to the public.

 Be sure to include schools in your National County Government Month activities to enable students to begin learning about county government.